A New Approach to Random Access: Reliable Communication and Reliable Collision Detection: A New Packet Coding Approach -- The Single User Case

 $\QED$ \end{theorem}

 Theorem \ref{Theorem1} is implied by Theorem \ref{Theorem2} given in Section \ref{SectionIII}.

+Because the receiver has the option of reporting a collision even if it can decode the message reliably, any region contained inside an asymptotically achievable rate region is also asymptotically achievable.
+To understand the practical meaning of the achievable rate region result, assume that practical communication rates are defined as a function of $W$ at the transmitter.
+For any subset of communication rates, if the standard rates of all the corresponding messages are asymptotically contained in the achievable rate region, then the subset of communication rates are asymptotically achievable in the same sense as specified in Section \ref{SectionII.A}.

 It is important to note that the achievable rate region characterized in Theorem \ref{Theorem1} is significantly different from a Shannon information rate region \cite{ref Shannon48}.
 For reliable communication in the classical Shannon sense, information rate equals the normalized log of the codebook size.
-The rate must be predetermined since both the transmitter and the receiver need to know the codebook before message transmission is started.
+Given the codeword length, the rate must be predetermined since both the transmitter and the receiver need to know the codebook before message transmission is started\footnote{In a rateless communication model, the total number of data bits encoded at the transmitter, which corresponds to the log of the codebook size, must be predetermined.}.
 Collision or erasure detection is therefore not needed if the receiver knows the channel \cite{ref Cover05}.
 In our coding approach for random access communication, the codebook contains a large number of codewords.
-With a new definition of the communication rate, either in the practical sense as used in Section \ref{SectionII.A} or in the standard rate sense as introduced in Section \ref{SectionII.B}, the coding scheme provides multiple rate options to the transmitter.
-If the transmitter does not know the channel and chooses its communication rate arbitrarily, it becomes the receiver's responsibility to {\it detect} whether the communication rate is outside the achievable rate region or not.
+The codewords are categorized into subsets with different rate values.
+If the transmitter does not know the channel and chooses its rate arbitrarily, it becomes the receiver's responsibility to {\it detect} whether the transmitted codeword is inside/outside the achievable rate region.
 This is a fundamental functionality required in random access communication but not seen in classical Information Theoretic communication.